MicrosoftDocs/microsoft-academic-services/academic-services/graph/get-started-databricks.md

 * Setting up provisioning of Microsoft Academic Graph to an Azure blob storage account.
 See [Get Microsoft Academic Graph on Azure storage](./get-started-setup-provisioning.md.md).

-## Gather the information that you need

-   Before you begin, you should have these items of information:

-   :heavy_check_mark:  The name of your blob storage account.

-   :heavy_check_mark:  The access key of your blob storage account.

 ## Create an Azure Databricks service

 In this section, you create an Azure Databricks service by using the Azure portal.